bjohnnyd/fs-tool/README.md

 Current HLA allele ligand group assignments that is included with this tool was obtained from [https://www.ebi.ac.uk/](https://www.ebi.ac.uk/) on *2019-12-29*.
 The kir ligand motifs can be updated using the tool.

-Detailed instructions and descriptions are available in the [Documentation][link-docs] (work in progress).
+Detailed instructions and descriptions are available in the [Documentation][link-docs].

 ## Install